AndyIbanez/andyibanez-com/content/posts/expressibleby-protocols-swift.md

 description: "Learn how to use the ExpressibleBy- protocols in Swift to write more expressive code."
 ---

 Swift gives us many interesting features to write cleaner and more obvious code.
-This code is more readable, and it help both SDK consumers and code maintainers.
+This code is more readable, and it helps both SDK consumers and code maintainers.

 One such feature Swift has is the `ExpressibleBy-` family of protocols.
 This is a set of protocols that allow you to instantiate objects by providing some native Swift object.
 For example, we can instantiate an object providing a Boolean, or a String.